St Pancras London Hotel: Media appearances

 In Christopher Nolan's 2005 film Batman Begins, the Arkham Asylum stairwell was filmed in the hotel.

 The staircase was also the setting for Mistlethwaite Manor in the 1993 film production of The Secret Garden.

 In 2003, the television series Most Haunted Live broadcast a live event from the building, the theme being "Peril in St. Pancras".

-The hotel is also seen in the background in Harry Potter and the Chamber of Secrets and Harry Potter and the Deathly Hallows – Part 2, where St. Pancras is used as King's Cross.
-The hotel is often confused by tourists that think this more ornate hotel is Kings Cross Station.
+The hotel and train station were chosen to act as King's Cross station's exteriors for Harry Potter and the Chamber of Secrets and Harry Potter and the Deathly Hallows – Part 2, on the filmmakers' reasoning that their Gothic architecture was considered far more impressive.
+Like the real King's Cross, the St. Pancras Renaissance Hotel also became popular with tourists doing Harry Potter tours.